kelreeeeey/threey/README.md

 npm run dev
 ```

-Open `example.ipynb` in JupyterLab, VS Code, or your favorite editor
+Open `example.py` in JupyterLab, VS Code, or your favorite editor
 to start developing.
 Changes made in `js/` will be reflected
 in the notebook.